JoaoGFarias/JoaoGFarias.github.io/_posts/2019-05-16-the_learning_quadrant.markdown

 Let's have an example:

 - Quadrant 1: While reading Hacker News, you may hear about _Logic Programming with Prolog_.
-You spend 5 minutes scrolling through [a blog post about it](https://www.matchilling.com/introduction-to-logic-programming-with-prolog/), reading a piece of code such as:
+You spend 5 minutes scrolling through [a blog post about it](https://www.matchilling.com/introduction-to-logic-programming-with-prolog/), reading that the following piece of code asks the computer if Socrates is mortal, given that Socrates is a man and all men are mortals.:

 ```prolog
 man(socrates).